rithvika7495/Chatbot-with-Pytorch-and-Natural-Language-Processing/README.md

 This project aims to build a chatbot that can understand and respond to user input using natural language processing techniques.
 The chatbot is built using Pytorch, a popular deep learning library, and trained on a large corpus of text data.

-## Installation
-To install the necessary packages and dependencies for this project, run the following command:

 ## Training
 To train the chatbot on a new dataset, modify the data/corpus.txt file with the new training data and run the train.py script: